1996 Sarawak state election: Summary

+The above registered voter count represents total electorate of contested constituencies.
+Total electorate for Sarawak 1996 is 814347 where this includes 19 uncontested seats.

 Results by constituency

 There were 19 seats won uncontested by Sarawak BN on the nomination day.
 On the polling day, Sarawak BN won 38 out of 43 seats contested, thus made up to a total of 57 seats.
 DAP had made the first breakthrough by winning 3 seats as compared to previous state elections where the party returned empty handed.
 The remaining two seats were won by independents.
 Wong Soon Kai, the then deputy chief minister of Sarawak was defeated by Wong Ho Leng from DAP in the state constituency of Bukit Assek.

 A total of 5 election petitions was filed to the Sarawak high court after the election: